Nerry-AXL/Nerry-AXL/README.md

 ## 🧪 Currently Working On

 - 📦 AI-powered Penetration Testing Tool (multi-agent framework)
-- 🧬 Real-time Sign Language Recognition System
+- 👌 AI-powered online tool allowing users to interact with PDF documents as if they were having a conversation (in progress)
-- 🎓 MIT Applied Data Science Capstone (in progress)
+- 🎓 MIT Applied Data Science Capstone
 - 🚀 Automatic License Plate Recognition, Detection, Extraction and Tracking System

 ---